Fire Within

 Postscript: I originally conceived this as a prayer for men.
 Many of us experience our internal struggles – fears, losses, shames, angers – as fire and knife.
 Although I don’t know if the metaphor holds for women, this piece seems more universally prayer for healing than other of my prayers for men.

 If you like this prayer, post a link to your Facebook page, your blog or as part of a tweet.
-And don’t forget to click “like” on this page.
-Thanks.
-Please subscribe.
-For reprint permissions, see “Share the Prayer!”
+For usage guidelines and reprint permissions, see “Share the Prayer!”
+For notices of new prayers, please subscribe.
+You can also connect on Facebook and Twitter.
+Please consider making a contribution to support this site and my writing.